 FAFSA - The Free Application for Federal Student Aid (FAFSA) is a required form that must be completed as the first step in applying for many types of financial aid.
-This application can be found at www.fafsa.ed.gov or obtained at any campus Financial Aid Office.
+This application can be found at www.fafsa.gov or download the "Mystudentaid" App on your mobile device.